collocations.org

 The balance must be paid within an agreed period of time.

-a period of transition between communist rule and democratic government
+a period of transition from a totalitarian regime to democratic government

 2. menstruation